 When we are talking about content writing, we are talking about writing to an individual person.
 At the end of the day, people want to do business with people, and you need to write for people.
 When you are not writing to try to stuff keywords in or to convey more context, you just need to remember you write for people.

 Do not purposely use words that are too difficult for an average person to understand.
-Try to get an idea in your mind of exactly the person you want to talk to and speak directly to them.
+Try to get an idea in your mind of exactly the person you want to talk to.
+Then speak directly to them.
 That should be the purpose.

 Get To The Point

-Let’s get to the point quickly and by doing so, we have the best chance of not only appealing to the right person, or the person we’re trying to make a sale to, or trying to educate, but also be rewarded over time by the search engines, by creating content that is readable and is best for optimization.
+Let’s get to the point quickly.
+By doing so, we have the best chance of not only appealing to the right person.
+We can do more than appeal to the person we’re trying to make a sale to, or trying to educate.
+But we will also be rewarded over time by the search engines if we create content that is readable and is best for optimization.